CLICK IMAGE TO SEE VIDEO.

 The International Coalition for the Preservation of Paris, ICPP, is a 501(c)(3) non-profit organization working to promote and protect the traditional urbanism and architecture of Paris.
 ICPP works with its French counterparts in the established French preservationist association SOS Paris.
 Now ICPP is garnering donations to publish a pathbreaking book in English and French, Paris Without Skyscrapers in English and Paris sans gratte-ciel in French.
 The aim is to promote the traditional beauty not only of Paris but of cities worldwide.
 The motto is Beauty is worth fighting for.

-Forthcoming in late November 2020, ICPP’s book, Paris Without Skyscrapers: The Battle to Save the Beauty of the City of Light will also be published in French as Paris sans gratte-ciel: la bataille pour sauver la beauté de la Ville Lumière.
+Forthcoming in June 2021, ICPP’s book, Paris Without Skyscrapers: The Battle to Save the Beauty of the City of Light will also be published in French as Paris sans gratte-ciel: la bataille pour sauver la beauté de la Ville Lumière.
 It features articles by 49 experts in fields from architecture to economics and by leading international lovers of Paris, architects, urbanists, lawyers, and thinkers.
 The book makes a powerful argument against building skyscrapers in Paris.
 But time is of the essence.
 See details below.

 Suggested Intro: The International Coalition for the Preservation of Paris is a non-profit organization working to alert public opinion to the threat to the beauty of Paris and to rally public opinion to a campaign for urban beauty.
 It will achieve this, in part, by publishing a book presenting the opinions of experts around the world so that, as ICPP says, we may leave to our children and grandchildren a Paris as beautiful as the city the world has inherited.
 Welcome [Mary or Lenny or Colum or David].
 Tell us about your fundraising campaign to garner funds for the publication of Paris Without Skyscrapers.